 Should I be looking for a specialist?

 It may be hard to remember what your greatest financial goal was 10 or 20 years ago when you first hired your current advisor.
 The dreams you once planned on have either already been attained or your desires have shifted through the years.
 Life and all its uncertainty can shift your path so greatly that you may need to overhaul your entire thought process.
 You may have begun working with a financial advisor years ago who you expected would grow to meet the demands of your next phase in life.
-As many clients find, choosing or switching to an advisor who focuses specifically on retirement needs offers unique benefits and insight that you may miss out on when sticking with a generalist.
+As many clients find, choosing an advisor who focuses specifically on retirement needs offers unique benefits and insight that you may miss out on when sticking with a generalist.